ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.9 Procurement Policies and Procedures.md

 -   Ensure the review and flow down of applicable grant terms and conditions are incorporated into all purchase orders and subawards.
+-   Ensure that contracts are only made with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement.
+Consideration shall be given to such matters as contractor integrity; compliance with public policy, including, where applicable, record of past performance; financial and technical resources or accessibility to other necessary resources.
+In certain circumstances, contracts with certain parties are restricted by implementation of executive order 12549, “Debarment and Suspension,” at 2 CFR parts 180 and 1880.

 Individuals shall be responsible for protecting proprietary and financial information of its suppliers.
 Use or disclosure of supplier